strohs/raytracer/README.md

 # Rust Raytracer
 A Rust implementation of the software ray-tracer from the first two books of [Ray Tracing in One Weekend](https://raytracing.github.io/)

-This implementation of the raytracer adds multi-threaded rendering, plus the ability to render one of the six sample scenes described in the book.
+This implementation of the raytracer adds multithreaded rendering, plus the ability to render one of the six sample scenes described in the book.

-The final rendered images are saved in the [ppm](http://ailab.eecs.wsu.edu/wise/P1/PPM.html) image format.
-Most modern image viewing programs should be able to display .ppm image files.
+The final rendered images are saved as a .png image file
-On my linux system I used [feh](https://feh.finalrewind.org/)

 ## Sample Scenes
 Here are the sample scenes from the book that can be generated using this raytracer.